JasonGibsonUfl/Augmented_CGCNN/README.md

 The software used to train the [CGCNN](https://github.com/txie-93/cgcnn) and the [CGCNN-HD](https://github.com/kaist-amsg/CGCNN-HD) are well documented in the respective respitory.

 ## How to augment data from [MaterialsProject](https://materialsproject.org)
-to generate the augment training and validation set add your materialsproject API key to `augment_mp.py` and run:
+to generate the augment training and validation set; add your materialsproject API key to `augment_mp.py` and run:

 ```bash
 python augment_mp.py